roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 20: Something Old and New ****** byTx_Tall_Tales© Gargantuan might have been a bit of an exaggeration, but the excitement of taking her virgin asshole, in front of everybody, had me about as big and hard as I get.
+Gargantuan might have been a bit of an exaggeration, but the excitement of taking her virgin asshole, in front of everybody, had me about as big and hard as I get.
 And she was taking it all.

  A few minutes and I was getting a little tired, so I put her on her hands and knees, and fucked that tight butthole some more.
 It was so sweet, but I knew that it would be a while before I was ready to come, and didn't want to hurt her.
 I gazed over at Debbie, and knew I wanted more of her.
 She came to me, giving me a kiss.